sudoTinaW/sudotinaw.github.io/_posts/2020-09-23-Depth-First-Search(DFS).md

 date: '2020-09-23 14:50:00 -0000'
 categories: DFS
 ---
-Depth First Seach is usually used in fiding all solutions.
-Its time complexity is high, therefore, result set can not be very big.

-### Basic Knowledge

 Depth First Search is traversing through a multiple-branch decision tree.
 The question usually requires **all** solutions.
 Since DFS time complexity is O(2^n) or O(n!), tree's depth can not be very big.
 DFS is often used to resolve Combination and Permutation problems.

+### Basic Knowledge

 DFS problem has a template.
 As long as you can draw the decision tree, you can resolve the issue by the template.
 Here is the template, modified from [labuladong](https://labuladong.gitbook.io/algo/suan-fa-si-wei-xi-lie/hui-su-suan-fa-xiang-jie-xiu-ding-ban)